alfredobenso/PRONTO-TK/README.md

 ## Run a test experiment
 > **WARNING**: sometimes you need to RESIZE or MOVE the app windows to being able to interact with them (like clicking on a Phase to execute it or clicking a button).
 This is a known issue, and we are working on it.

-If you run the embeddings computation, it might require a LONG time since it has to regenerate an embeddings file of over 2G.
+The Uniprot Dataset is already downloaded but the embeddings computation might require a LONG time since it has to regenerate an embeddings file of over 2G.

 To execute the whole experiment as reported in the paper, run sequentially all the steps in the pipeline.